-3.7 Embodied Carbon
+3.6 Embodied Carbon

-It will be ensured that the resultant developer will be committed to reducing the embodied carbon emissions associated with this development.
-The design for the scheme will take a holistic approach to ensure sources of both embodied and operational carbon are minimised.
+It will be ensured that the resultant developer will be committed to measuring and reducing the embodied carbon emissions associated with this development.
+The design for the scheme will be required to take a holistic approach to ensure sources of both embodied and operational carbon are minimised.
 For example, efficient heating and ventilation systems allow for lower operational carbon emissions while avoiding a substantial increase in embodied carbon.

 Reducing consumption is the most effective tier of the waste hierarchy and features highly in tiered approaches to reducing embodied carbon.
+The top tiers of such hierarchies, retrofitting existing buildings and reusing existing materials, are not possible at this site since there are no extant structures present.